Skip to main content

 Larissa leads CRi’s Talent Acquisition, Training, Benefits & HRIS and Human Resources teams with empathy, care, humor, and a dedication to supporting CRI’s mission to provide quality care to every individual we support every day.

+Chris brings 30 of experience in the field to the Administrative Leadership Team and long-term historical knowledge of the agency.
 When he started with CRi in 1992, there were 11 properties in Arlington County, and currently, CRi operates 46 properties in 11 jurisdictions in Virginia and Maryland.
 Chris supports CRi in its clinical growth opportunities by locating new properties and guiding the agency through the purchase process.
 The Asset Management team maintains the existing properties and manages the capital improvement process to meet many changing housing and accessibility needs.
-He also brings thirty years of experience in the field to the Administrative Leadership Team and long-term historical knowledge of the agency.

 Chris is motivated by the great work done by the CRi clinical team to provide an opportunity for the individuals to thrive and live with dignity in the community.
 He loves finding new ways to enhance the environment of care with new building materials, systems, technology, and collaborating with the other teams to help make CRi a gold standard clinical provider and lay the groundwork for the long-term future of the organization.